Sexually transmitted infections in the pornography industry: Regulations to limit the spread of HIV Virus

 Due to this limited outbreak, the California State government considered regulating the industry.
 Some proposed to mandate the wearing of condoms during sexually explicit scenes.
-Industry insiders say this would ruin sales of their wares since the unprotected content is one of the selling points of some of their films.
+Industry insiders say this would ruin sales since the unprotected content is one of the selling points of some of their films.
 They say the wearing of condoms ruins the sexual fantasies of many viewers.
 Insiders say that such regulation would force the industry underground, out of California or overseas where it would be more prone to health risks for performers.
 The non-profit Adult Industry Medical Health Care Foundation (AIM Healthcare) worked with the government, to develop policies that both the industry and the government would find acceptable.

 2012 ballot measure in Los Angeles

 In the 2012 election, voters in Los Angeles were presented with Measure B ("Safer Sex In the Adult Film Industry Act") with the following text:

 Proponents of the measure claimed pornography performers were significantly more likely to acquire HIV than the general population and that they are generally not given health insurance by their employers and so the tax payer would foot the bill for HIV treatment.
 Opponents claimed it to be a waste of tax dollars because of existing stringent HIV testing protocols and because nobody has contracted HIV on set since 2004 in the United States.

 The adult film industry members claimed that the industry monitors itself, and people will not watch scenes with condoms.
 The measure passed with 56% voting for and 44% voting against.
 FSC said it will appeal the law on constitutional grounds.

 The AIDS Healthcare Foundation tried several times to have California's Department of Industrial Relations, Division of Occupational Safety and Health's Appeals Board force companies in the pornography industry to treat actors and actresses as employees subject to occupational safety and health regulation; in a 2014 case brought against Treasure Island Media an administrative judge found that the company did have to comply with regulations.